Dyrati/obababot/README.md

 **Keyword** arguments have the form `key=value` and are optional
  - `$sort enemydata HP range=30 fields="HP, PP, ATK, DEF"`
- - no spaces, unless `value` is in quotes
+ - `value` cannot have spaces, unless it is in quotes
  - You may use the universal keyword argument `t=true` or `t=1` to view the response time

 ### Python Expressions
 Some functions accept **python expressions** as arguments, which uses python syntax.
+For more info, see: https://python-reference.readthedocs.io/en/latest/docs/operators/
+obaba bot accepts the following operation types:
+ - Arithmetic, Relational, Boolean, Membership, Bitwise, Indexing

 Depending on the context, you may use the attributes of objects by name.

 | Input | Output |